caksoylar/vim-mysticaltutor/README.md

 ![main image](https://caksoylar.github.io/mysticaltutor/images/mysticaltutor.png)

+Note: A [kakoune](https://kakoune.org) version of the colorscheme is now available at [kakoune-mysticaltutor](https://github.com/caksoylar/kakoune-mysticaltutor).

 ## Installation
 Download `colors/mysticaltutor.vim` into a `colors` folder in Vim's `runtimepath` e.g. `~/.vim` or `%USERPROFILE%\vimfiles`.
 Alternatively, use your favorite package manager.